 The basic panel of this kit costs $45.
-It looks at some breed traits, namely markers for hair length and color, and screens for 4 health conditions.
+It looks at some breed traits, namely markers for hair length and coat color, and screens for 4 health conditions.

-Blood type and screening for diseases like PKD and Spinal Muscular Atrophy can be added on to the basic panel for an additional $5 to $15.
+Blood type and screening for diseases like PKD and Spinal Muscular Atrophy can be added to the basic panel for an additional $5 to $15.

 EasyDNA Feline PKD Test

 EasyDNA is a top genetics and DNA testing company in the US with over 15 years in the business.